patschu11/dynamatic/docs/fpga24/ModifyingDynamatic.md

 ## Spotting an optimization opportunity

-Re-consider the [same `loop_accumulate` kernel](../../tutorials/Introduction/Ch1/loop_accumulate.c) from the previous exercise.
+Consider again the [same `loop_accumulate` kernel](../../tutorials/Introduction/Ch1/loop_accumulate.c) from the previous exercise.
 See its definition below.

 ```c
 unsigned loop_accumulate(in_int_t a[N]) {